7thSin/lolisp/README.md

 # lolisp
 Libre and Open Lisp

-A lisp implementation focused at functional programming.
+A lisp dialect focused at functional programming.

 The project is still at an early stage.